Easy Bible Quiz and Questions with Answers.

 The Jewish day starts and ends at sundown.

-Jesus lay for three days and three nights in the tomb after his resurrection.
+Jesus lay for three days in the tomb after his resurrection.

 Matthew 27:62-66

-38. Which disciple denied knowing Jesus three times during the night of his trial?
+Which disciple denied knowing Jesus three times during the evening of his trial?

-Jesus announced ahead of time at the Last Supper that one of them would deny Him three times before the rooster would crow.
+Jesus announced ahead of time at the Last Supper that one of the disciples would deny Him three times.

 He also announced that one of them would betray and expose him to the authorities.